read-write-execute/yara-rules/README.md

 # Yara Rules
-Yara rules can be specified and is very helpful for threat hunting this is primarily used in malware categorization, this repository has yara rules
+Yara rules are used in malware research and is very helpful for threat hunting this is primarily used in malware categorization, this repository has my own basic yara rules which i have created